Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Introduction

 \section{Introduction}

-Superconducting diode effect (SDE) is a recently observed superconducting phenomenon with a nonreciprocity of the non-dissipative supercurrent \cite{Nadeem,Jiang}, and has been attracting substantial attention.
+Superconducting diode effect (SDE) is a recently observed superconducting phenomenon with a nonreciprocity of the non-dissipative supercurrents \cite{Nadeem,Jiang}, and has been attracting substantial attention.
 Such nonreciprocity means amplitudes of critical currents required to destroy the superconductivity are unequal in opposite directions.
-As a new transport phenomenon, SDE not only can uncover underlying features in exotic superconducting systems, but also serves as a non-dissipative circuit, which has promising applications in superconducting electronics \cite{Braginski}, superconducting spintronics \cite{Linder}, quantum information and communication technology \cite{Wendin, LiuX}.
-Since the observation of SDE in artificial superlattice [Nb/V/Ta]$_{n}$ \cite{Ando}, similar nonreciprocity of supercurrents has been observed in series of experiments, including bulk materials of diverse dimensions \cite{Miyasaka,Itahashi,Narita,Masuko,Lin,Bauriedl}, Joesphson junction devices \cite{Baumgartner,Jeon,Wu,Pal,deVries,Diez,Turini,Trahms}, engineered superconducting structures \cite{Lyu,Strambini}.
-In theory, the rise of SDE generally relies on simultaneous breaking of time-reversal symmetry (TRS) and inversion symmetry, which is closely related to magnetochiral anisotropy \cite{Rikken,Rikken2,Wakatsuki,Wakatsuki2,He}, and finite-momentum Cooper pairing \cite{Barzykin,Michael,Yuan,Scammell}.
+As a novel transport phenomenon, SDE can not only uncover underlying features in exotic superconducting systems \cite{AlfonsoSciPost2024, LuPRB2025}, but also serve as a non-dissipative circuit which has promising applications in low-power superconducting electronics \cite{Braginski}, superconducting spintronics \cite{Linder, MaoPRL2024}, quantum information and communication technology \cite{Wendin, LiuX}.
+Since the observation of SDE in artificial superlattice $\mathrm{[Nb/V/Ta]_{n}}$ \cite{Ando}, similar nonreciprocity of supercurrents has been observed in series of experiments, including bulk materials of diverse dimensions \cite{Miyasaka,Itahashi,Narita,Masuko,Lin,Bauriedl}, Josephson junction devices \cite{Baumgartner,Jeon,Wu,Pal,deVries,Diez,Turini,Trahms}, engineered superconducting structures \cite{Lyu,Strambini}.
+In theory, the rise of SDE usually relies on simultaneous breaking of time-reversal symmetry (TRS) and inversion symmetry \cite{JorgeSciPost2024,YerinPRB,ChengQ}, which is closely related to magnetochiral anisotropy \cite{Rikken,Rikken2,Wakatsuki,Wakatsuki2,He}, and finite-momentum Cooper pairings \cite{Barzykin,Michael,Yuan,Scammell}.